 This soup is great for football parties.
 You can make it the night before (recommended, actually, because the flavors deepen overnight) and then gently reheat it, stirring frequently (we don’t want scorching!) before gametime.
 Serve it buffet-style out of the crockpot, letting your guests add the croutons to the soup.

 And there you have it.
-A Wisconsin-inspired, decadence-in-a-bowl soup experience, from a cheesehead-at-heart football fan who wouldn’t be caught dead wearing an actual cheesehead as a fashion accessory.
+This beer cheese soup recipe is a Wisconsin-inspired, decadence-in-a-bowl soup experience, from a cheesehead-at-heart football fan who wouldn’t be caught dead wearing an actual cheesehead as a fashion accessory.
 Enjoy!

 - 2 tbsp. olive oil